NumPy Seaborn Module

 Time series data refers to a sequence of observations taken over time.
 Time series plots are used to visualize and analyze this type of data, useful for detecting trends, patterns, and anomalies in time-dependent data.

-Getting Started with NumPy Seaborn Module
+Getting Started with NumPy and Seaborn

 Installing NumPy and Seaborn